xapian/xapian-docsprint/howtos/sorting.rst

 Sorting by Multiple Values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-There's a standard subclass ``Xapian::MultiValueKeyMaker`` which allows
+There's a standard subclass xapian-class:`MultiValueKeyMaker`` which allows
 sorting on more than one document value (so the first document value
 specified determines the order; amongst groups of documents where that's
 the same, the second document value determines the order, and so on).